apollographql/apollo-client/docs/source/apollo-client/mutations.md

 - must avoid mutating the arguments, such that previous query result, and prefer cloning
 - should have no side effects

-<h3 id="new-object-or-updated-fields">New Object Or Updated Fields</h3>
+<h3 id="new-object-or-updated-fields">Updated Fields</h3>

-In cases when your mutation returns either a completely new object (with a uniquely new `id`) or a new value for an existing object with some fields updated, you might avoid writing any queries updating code at all.

-If the new object doesn't appear in any relations to other objects, and the Apollo Client has [`dataIdFromObject`](/apollo-client/index.html#ApolloClient) option defined, the occurrences of the object in the active queries will be updated automatically without any extra code.
+In cases when your mutation returns a new value for an existing object with some fields updated, you might avoid writing any queries updating code at all.
+As long as your instance of Apollo Client has [`dataIdFromObject`](/apollo-client/index.html#ApolloClient) option defined, the occurrences of the object (matching by the generated id) in the active queries will be updated automatically without any extra code.

 For example, say you have a query with a flat list list of `TodoList`s.
-Later, after clicking a "new todo-list" button the mutation `createNewTodoList(name: String!)` was fired.
-If `createNewTodoList` mutation returns a new `TodoList` object, then it will be incorporated into store and updated in active queries automatically.
+Later, after editing the name of one of lists, the mutation `changeTodoListName(list_id: ID!, name: String!)` was fired.
+If `changeTodoListName` mutation returns the `TodoList` object with the same id and updated fields, then it will be incorporated into store and updated in active queries automatically.

 <h2 id="optimistic-results">Optimistic Results</h2>